 Below are the main visual skills that children need to effectively follow the lessons and perform different school activities.

-Visual acuity: put simply, visual acuity refers to a person’s ability to see small details.
-It is also defined as sharpness or clarity of vision.
+3. Visual acuity: put simply, visual acuity refers to a person’s ability to see small details.
+It can also be defined as sharpness or clarity of vision.
 20/20 vision means that individual can see an object clearly from 20 feet distance.
 Visual acuity depends on optical and neurological components, such as health of retina.

-Visual perception: the ability to organize images on a printed page into letters, words and ideas and to understand a remember what is read refers to visual perception.
+7. Visual perception: the ability to organize images on a printed page into letters, words and ideas.
+Furthermore, it means to understand and remember what you read.

 How to recognize vision issues in the classroom?